AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 ## Report a website

-> **Note**: When you send a complaint via the app or via AdGuard Assistant, all information is pre-filled automatically.
+> **Note**: When you send a complaint via the app or via AdGuard Browser Assistant, all information is pre-filled automatically.
 Except for the screenshots, you'll have to make and attach them yourself.
 If you're using a [direct link](https://agrd.io/report), you’ll need to enter data manually.

 To report a reinsertion of an ad or incorrect displaying of a website, you need to: